-An app template serves as a way for users to upload, deliver and manage apps.
-Generally, an app is composed of one or more Kubernetes workloads (e.g. Deployments, StatefulSets and DaemonSets) and Services based on how it functions and communicates with the external environment.
+An app template serves as a way for users to upload, deliver, and manage apps.
+Generally, an app is composed of one or more Kubernetes workloads (for example, Deployments, StatefulSets and DaemonSets) and Services based on how it functions and communicates with the external environment.
 Apps that are uploaded as app templates are built based on a Helm package.

 How App Templates Work

 You can deliver Helm charts to the public repository of KubeSphere or import a private app repository to offer app templates.

 The public repository, also known as the App Store on KubeSphere, is accessible to every tenant in a workspace.
 After uploading the Helm chart of an app, you can deploy your app to test its functions and submit it for review.
 Ultimately, you have the option to release it to the App Store after it is approved.
 For more information, see Application Lifecycle Management.

 For a private repository, only users with required permissions are allowed to add private repositories in a workspace.
 Generally, the private repository is built based on object storage services, such as MinIO.
 After imported to KubeSphere, these private repositories serve as application pools to provide app templates.

 App templates enable users to deploy and manage apps in a visualized way.
 Internally, they play an important role as shared resources (for example, databases, middleware and operating systems) created by enterprises for the coordination and cooperation within teams.
 Externally, app templates set industry standards of building and delivery.
 Users can take advantage of app templates in different scenarios to meet their own needs through one-click deployment.